Rhodia (company): 2008 report on pollution

+Awards

+In 2023, Rhodia was named the best company in the Chemical and Petrochemical sector in Brazil for the second consecutive year in by Época Negócios 360º.
+The ranking evaluated 410 companies with revenues of at least R$250 million in 2022.
+The evaluation considered various sectors and management challenges like innovation, future vision, ESG/environmental, ESG/governance, people, and financial performance.
+The Dom Cabral Foundation partnered with Época Negócios for the evaluation process.
+The award ceremony took place on September 25, bringing together CEOs and executives from top companies in Brazil.

 Governance

-Board of Directors
+Board of directors

 The Rhodia Board of Directors currently has 11 members.
 The articles of association require that no less than three and no more than 18 members sit on the board.
-Since 2005, members have been appointed for a period of four years.
+Since 2005, members have been appointed for four years.
 The regulations of the board of directors stipulate that non-executive members can remain on the board for a maximum of 12 years.
 Renewals are staggered over two consecutive years.

 On November 31, the members of the board of directors were:

 General management

 On November 31, 2010, the members of the executive committee were: